GhostLyrics/ipics2014-essay/essay.markdown

 * prefers to work in silence
 * is interested in programming, linux, infosec, video game development
 * uses Steam, iTunes, Kindle

+While this is already valuable information about own's personal life and hobbies, more insight can be gained by collecting and combining data from other sources.
+This could be profiles on website (e.g. Steam, Kindle) or social media.
+For the purpose of the experiment this essay sticks to the aforementioned Twitter account.

 ## Twitter
 People are often talkative, rambling and careless on Twitter.
 Let's for the sake of this experiment take a look at the last 200 of my tweets and see which pieces of information can be gained.
 The tweets can - after registering for an API token - be downloaded with `t`[^github-t], a commandline tool for twitter using the following command.[^github-my-csv]